 “Use multiple ways to communicate how children are doing—conferences, report cards, standardized tests, and more.”

 Sharing student progress can keep families up to date and avoid any surprises.
-This consistent communication allows action to be taken before it’s too late.
+This consistent school to home communication allows parents to take action before it’s too late.
 Here’s how Livingtree Engage makes it easy to share student progress:

 • Educators can post to families classroom-wide about progress with projects and tests, as well as expectations and reminders about where students should be.